codebeltnet/xunit/.nuget/Codebelt.Extensions.Xunit.Hosting/README.md

 An open-source project (MIT license) that targets and complements the [xUnit.net](https://xunit.net/) test platform.
 It provides a uniform and convenient way of doing unit test for all project types in .NET.

+Your versatile xUnit companion for:
+- Modern development with `.NET 9` and  `.NET 10`,
+- Cross-platform libraries with `.NET Standard 2` (where applicable),
+- Legacy applications on `.NET Framework 4.6.2` and newer.

 It is, by heart, free, flexible and built to extend and boost your agile codebelt.

 ## **Codebelt.Extensions.Xunit.Hosting** for .NET